DillonKyleDev/FlatEngine__2D-Game-Engine/README.md

 Origin: The reference point for all position changes.

-Position: An xy Vector2 that holds position relative to the Origin point.
+Position: An (x,y) Vector2 that holds position relative to the Origin point.

 Scale: The Scale of the entire object and its components (seperate from any additional component scale parameters, ie..
 Sprite scale).
 Children are not yet affected by the scale of their parent.
 I am still working out how I want this aspect of scaling to be handled.